 - Provides a unified basis for understanding the fundamentals of residual stress origins and consequences

-- Features classification of the most important residual stress states and their efficient description, as well as discussing measurement approaches, their limitations, and uses
+- Introduces a classification of the most important residual stress states and their efficient description, as well as discussing measurement approaches, their limitations, and uses

-- Approaches, in a systematic way, the nature and application of eigenstrain methods to describing residual stress field
+- Approaches the nature and application of eigenstrain methods in a systematic way to describe residual stress fields

 Materials scientists; Chemical, electronic, and mechanical engineers; Physicists; Optics and communications technologists; MEMS, coatings, and automotive component manufacturers; Post-doctoral researchers and postgraduate / undergraduate students